cast-org/figuration/docs/get-started/accessibility.md

 When nesting headings (`<h1>` - `<h6>`), your primary document header should be an `<h1>`.
 Subsequent headings should make logical use of `<h2>` - `<h6>` such that screen readers can construct a table of contents for your pages.

+Avoid skipping heading levels when structuring your document, as it is confusing for screen readers.
+For example, after using an `<h2>` in your code, the next heading used should be either `<h2>` or `<h3>`.
+If you need a heading to look bigger or smaller to match a specific style, use CSS to override the default size.

 Learn more at [HTML CodeSniffer](http://squizlabs.github.io/HTML_CodeSniffer/Standards/Section508/) and [Penn State's Accessibility](http://accessibility.psu.edu/headings/).

 ## Screen Reader Only Content